mcoutanche/github.io/_posts/2025-01-29-azure-resources.md

 rating: 5.0
 ---

-> This is a list of Azure resources that will be regularly reviewed and updated.
-Any comments or suggestions for additions, updates, or deprecated links are greatly appreciated.
+> This is the first official article since the relaunch of TechKB.onl.
+It features an evolving list of Azure resources that will be regularly reviewed and updated.
+All comments with suggestions for additions, updates, or deprecated links are welcome.

 ##### Tools: